-Diabetic Equipment: Charges for glucometer, pressurized insulin injector, continuous blood glucose monitoring transmitters, insulin dosing systems or other equipment approved by Blue Cross that performs similar functions.
+Diabetic Equipment: Charges for:

+- supplies for Insulin pumps; - glucometer, pressurized insulin injector, continuous blood glucose monitoring transmitters or insulin dosing systems or all other equipment approved by Blue Cross that performs similar functions, to a maximum of \$200 per calendar year.

 The equipment must be used for the Treatment and control of diabetes.